New Zealand 45

 The New Zealand 45 is a sailboat that was designed by American Gary Mull and first built in 1984.
 The design is out of production.

 Production

-The boat was built by New Zealand Yachts in Whangarei, New Zealand, starting in 1984.
+The boat was built by New Zealand Yachts in Whangārei, New Zealand, starting in 1984.
 A total of five were constructed.

 Design

 The New Zealand 45 is a recreational keelboat, built predominantly of fiberglass.
 It has a masthead sloop rig, an internally-mounted spade-type rudder and a fixed fin keel.
 It displaces 22000 lb and carries 10515 lb of ballast.
 The boat has a draft of 8.00 ft.

 The boat is fitted with a Pathfinder diesel engine of 50 hp.
 It carries 80 u.s.gal of fuel and 200 u.s.gal of fresh water.

 The boat has a hull speed of 8.1 kn.